wzulfikar/lifelog/programming/artisan_console_managing_exit_code.md

                           ]
                          );
 if($this->translateCommandExitCode('UserLogin',$exitCode) == 'FAILED'){
-    // do code when exit code is failed
+    // do code when exit code is FAILED
 }
 ```